 When we opened The Beehive back in 1999, a lot of our first customers were very young backpackers.
 We would inevitably get someone who would ask “so I’ve seen the Colosseum, the Pantheon and Piazza Navona – what else is there to do?”
 Or “it’s boring here, where can I party?”
 Well, thankfully, we don’t have many of those kinds of guests anymore, but I do occasionally read a review where someone states that “there is nothing near The Beehive.”
 In a city that is almost 2,766 years old – there is always something nearby.
 Just to give you an idea, here are a few gems located just a 10 minute walk from The Beehive.

-One of the four branches of the National Museum of Rome conveniently located right near Termini train station – this museum houses an amazing collection from 2nd BCE to 5th CE.
+One of the four branches of the National Museum of Rome, Palazzo Massimo is conveniently located right near Termini train station – this museum houses an amazing collection from 2nd BCE to 5th CE.
 Sculpture, ancient coins as well as frescoes from the walls of Empress Livia’s summer villa incredibly preserved.
 One of the more overlooked and yet important museums in Rome just a stone’s throw from The Beehive.

 BASILICA SANTA MARIA DEGLI ANGELI

 This church was incorporated into the ancient Baths of Diocletian by Michelangelo.
 It has a meridian line (see the astrological figures in the floor) commissioned by Pope Clement XI in 1702 that was used to check the time, predict Easter and check the accuracy of what at the time was the new Gregorian calendar.

 BASILICA SANTA MARIA MAGGIORE